AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 * **Uri**

-	( intent data ) This is the source uri of the image to be used as input by Feather
+	(intent data) This is the source URI of the image to be used as input by Aviary

 * **API_KEY**

-	api key IS REQUIRED to use remote filters.
+	An api key IS REQUIRED to use remote filters.
 Go to http://developers.aviary.com for more information on how to obtain your api key and secret

 * **output**

-	This is the uri of the destination file where Feather will write the result image
+	This is the uri of the destination file where Aviary will write the result image

 * **output-format**

-	Format of the output file ( jpg or png )
+	Format of the output file (jpg or png)

 * **output-quality**

-	Quality of the output image ( required only if output-format is jpeg ).
+	Quality of the output image (required only if output-format is jpeg).
 0 to 100

 * **effect-enable-fast-preview**

 	Depending on the current image size and the current user device, some effects can take longer than expected to render the image.
 Passing in the caller intent this flag as boolean "true" the effect panel will no longer use the default progress modal dialog while rendering an effect but instead will use a small "loading" view while rendering a small image preview.
-User will see "almost" immediately the small preview while the full size image is being processed in background.
-Once the full size image is processed it will replace the small preview image.
-Default behavior is to enable this feature only on fast devices ( fast enough to allow the small preview to be rendered immediately ).
+User will almost immediately see the small preview while the full size image is being processed in background.
+Once the full size image is processed, it will replace the small preview image.
+The default behavior is to enable this feature only on fast devices (fast enough to allow the small preview to be rendered immediately).
 Pass "false" if you want to force the "progress modal" rendering model.
-No small preview, only a modal progress while rendering the image.
+No small preview, only a modal progress bar while rendering the image.

 * **hide-exit-unsave-confirmation**

-	If you want to hide the exit alert dialog shown when back key (or the top cancel button) is pressed without saving image first.
+	If you want to hide the exit alert dialog shown when the back key (or the top cancel button) is pressed without saving the image first.

 * **tools-list**

-	If specified in the extras of the passed intent it will tell feather to display only certain tools.
+	If specified in the extras of the passed intent, it will tell Aviary to display only certain tools.
 	The value must be a String[] array and the available values are:

-    SHARPNESS, BRIGHTNESS, CONTRAST, SATURATION, EFFECTS, RED_EYE, CROP, WHITEN, DRAWING, STICKERS, TEXT, BLEMISH, MEME, ADJUST, ENHANCE,
+    SHARPNESS, BRIGHTNESS, CONTRAST, SATURATION, EFFECTS, RED_EYE, CROP, WHITEN, DRAWING, STICKERS, TEXT, BLEMISH, MEME, ADJUST, ENHANCE

 * **hide-exit-unsave-confirmation**

-	When the user click on the back-button and the image contains unsaved data a confirmation dialog appears by default.
-Setting this flag to true will hide that confirmation and the application will terminate.
+	When the user clicks the back button and the image contains unsaved data, a confirmation dialog appears by default.
+Setting this flag to true will hide that confirmation and the application will terminate without a warning to the user.

 <a name="result-parameters"></a>
 ### 5.2 Result parameters

 Once the user clicks "save" in the Feather activity, the "onActivityResult" of your Activity will be invoked, passing back **"ACTION_REQUEST_FEATHER"** as requestCode.
 The Uri data of the returned intent will be the output path of the result image:

     @Override